csc-training/mpi-introduction/simple-pi/README.md

 -->
 ![img](img/eq1.png)

-where the answer becomes more accurate with increasing $N$.
-As each term is independent, the summation over $i$ can be parallelized nearly trivially.
+where the answer becomes more accurate with increasing N. As each term is independent, the summation over i can be parallelized nearly trivially.

 Starting from the serial code [pi.cpp](pi.cpp) (or [pi.F90](pi.F90) for Fortran), make a version that performs the calculation parallel with **two** processes.